1j01/wavey/README.md

 ### TODO

-* Fix pasting, deleting behavior etc. and get back to solid editing
+* Fix pasting across non-consecutive tracks
+* Fix pasting placing the cursor across all tracks after the top track
 * Mouse-relative zooming (also preferably performant zooming)
 * Effects
 * Gain control and panning (maybe as effects? depends on what the effects UI will look like)
 * Application Cache, because this app can work completely offline
-* Storage management (or rather out-of-storage management, especially)
+* Storage management (especially out-of-storage management)
 * Support web intents